SKYLER POWELL YOUTH FOOTBALL CAMP

 Halos for Helmets

-Each student will learn the importance of safety in the vehicle and will be asked to pledge to act responsibly and make the right decisions while in the vehicle.
+Each student learned the importance of safety in the vehicle and will be asked to pledge to act responsibly and make the right decisions while in the vehicle.
 Students will pledge to wear a seatbelt at all times, limit distractions for themselves and their driver and to follow posted speed limits.
 By making this pledge, each student will receive a halo sticker to remind them of their commitment and how a mistake in the vehicle can cost lives.